 Thamesmead to become a major Cultural Hub for London

-As Thamesmead approaches it’s 50th anniversary, Peabody, supported by the Mayor of London have announced a major partnership with Bow Arts to help the area become one of the capital’s newest cultural location for artists, designers, makers and food entrepreneurs.
+As Thamesmead approaches its 50th anniversary, Peabody, supported by the Mayor of London have announced a major partnership with Bow Arts to help the area become one of the capital’s newest cultural location for artists, designers, makers and food entrepreneurs.

 Funded by the Mayor’s London Regeneration Fund (LEAP) and Peabody, Bow Arts supported by its partners will fully renovate the iconic Lakeside Centre.
 As well as breathing new life into the building - with its stunning views of Southmere Lake and Thamesmead’s iconic tower blocks, and varied history including as a backdrop and setting for Films such as A Clockwork Orange, and the TV series Misfits – the project will also include a wider partnership of events, school programmes, public art and affordable housing for cultural key workers.
-Working with design team Architecture 00 and construction consultants Martin Arnold and contractors we are on site with an opening date of October 2018 and will offer:
+Working with design team Architecture 00 and construction consultants Martin Arnold and contractors we are on site with an opening date of Spring 2019 and will offer:

 - 40 new affordable creative workspaces for some of London’s emerging talented artists designers and makers